vernonclarke/SPNfinal/README.md

    conda list
    ```

 Creating the environment on Windows is slightly diiferent. `NEURON` cannot be installed via the terminal using `pip install neuron`.
 Instead, `NEURON` must be installed via a downloaded setup.exe.
 The `NEURON` version in `environment_pc.yml` must match the installed version (for instance, the Windows laptop used for testing had `NEURON 8.2.0` installed).
 As a result, a separate `environment_pc.yml` is provided for Windows.
-Limited testing on a Windows laptop showed the simulations working but suggested that, despite reasonable specs (Processor: `Intel(R) Core(TM) i5-8350U CPU @ 1.7 GHz 1.9 GHz 32GB`), the code ran extremely slowly in the Windows environment (approx. 9-fold slower) when compared to a `MacBook M2 pro 32GB`.
-In fact it was slower (approx. 4-fold) than a 2015 `MacBook Pro 2.7 GHz Dual-Core Intel core i5`.
+Limited testing on a Windows laptop showed the simulations working but suggested that, despite reasonable specs (`Intel(R) Core(TM) i5-8350U CPU @ 1.7 GHz 1.9 GHz 32GB`), the code ran extremely slowly in the Windows environment (approx. 9-fold slower) when compared to a `MacBook M2 pro 32GB`.
+In fact, it was slower (approx. 4-fold) than a 2015 `MacBook Pro 2.7 GHz Dual-Core Intel core i5`.

    ```bash
    cd ..\..